Pickens County Jail

 In the early 20th century, Pickens County faced challenges brought by the Great Depression and the decline of the agricultural sector.
 However, the county rebounded as industries such as textile manufacturing and poultry processing emerged.
 Today, Pickens County is a bustling community with a diverse economy that includes manufacturing, healthcare, and tourism.
 The county also takes pride in preserving its historical sites and cultural heritage, with numerous historic landmarks and museums that celebrate its vibrant history.

-This timeline provides a condensed summary of the historical journey of Pickens County, Georgia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Pickens County, Georgia.

 • 1820: Pickens County was established by an act of the Georgia General Assembly.